-There are many eggplant dip recipes around and there is definitely a right or wrong way of preparing this roasted eggplant dip dish, all depending on tradition, custom or simply how you like it.
+There are many eggplant dip recipes around and there is a right or wrong way of preparing this roasted eggplant dip dish.
+It all depends on tradition, custom, or simply how you like it.
 Make this dish either a vegan or vegetarian version.
-It is very similar to baba ganoush but this contains no tahini nor any yoghurt whereas the Moutabbal does.
+It is very similar to baba ganoush but this contains no tahini nor any yogurt whereas the Moutabbal does.

 What is certain is that this snack or side dish is an authentic Mediterranean dish prepared in many countries around the world and many love it.